Public Libraries Act 1850: 1849 select committee

 In order to achieve such ends, the committee made two significant recommendations.
 They suggested that the government should issue grants to aid the foundation of libraries and that the Museums Act 1845 should be amended and extended to allow for a tax to be levied for the establishment of public libraries.
 However, it was not thought necessary to subsidise stock provision for the libraries so the levy was to be used to provide buildings, furnishings and staff salaries.
 The authors of the report believed that donations from members of the public would be more than adequate to stock the new libraries.

 Public Libraries Act 1850

-The 1850 act was much more contentious than the Museums Act 1845.
+The 1850 act was much more contentious than the Museums Act 1845 (8 & 9 Vict. c.
+43).
 The major arguments against the bill included: